The Barbara Haney Irvine Library & Archives

 ● Mixed Collection

-To arrange a research appointment, contact firstname.lastname@example.org or 856-231-1885.
-Please note that the Barbara Haney Irvine Library is on the third floor and is not wheelchair accessible, but all efforts are made to accommodate researchers as needed.
+To arrange a research appointment, contact email@example.com or 856-231-1885.
+Please note that the Barbara Haney Irvine Library & Archives is on the third floor; accessibility accommodations will be provided with at least two weeks’ notice.

 Conversations with Alice Paul

-Conversations with Alice Paul is an oral history interview with Alice Paul, conducted by Amelia R. Fry from 1972 to 1973, is provided for researchers in its entirety.
-The audio files are provided on the Alice Paul Institute’s website.
-A transcript is located at the Oral History Center of the Bancroft Library at UC Berkeley.
+Conversations with Alice Paul is an oral history interview with Alice Paul, conducted by Amelia R. Fry from 1972 to 1973.
+The audio files are provided in their entirety on our website, while a transcript is held at the Oral History Center of the Bancroft Library at UC Berkeley.
 It is helpful to use these resources together.

-The transcript features information on Alice Paul from early childhood to her accomplishments towards the end of her life, all told through her own words.
-Each subject is broken up into separate sections, which can be viewed by clicking on the titles >on the left of the transcript, and the transcript is searchable, using the search bar in the upper right corner.
-This interview was conducted by Amelia Roberts Fry.
+The interview features information on Alice Paul from early childhood to her accomplishments towards the end of her life, all told in her own words.
+Each subject is broken up into separate sections, which can be viewed by clicking on the titles on the left of the transcript.
+The transcript is also searchable, using the search bar in the upper right corner.
 The audio files are made available here with permission from the Oral History Center of the Bancroft Library at UC Berkeley.
 Requests to quote from or otherwise use this interview should be directed to The Bancroft Library, UC Berkeley.

 What the Hometown Thinks of Alice Paul